Morning Note: Market News and an Update from Sodexo.

 Company News

-Sodexo is a global supplier of food services and associated facilities management (FM) support functions, with a strong position in benefits and rewards services.
+Sodexo is a global supplier of food services and associated facilities management support functions, with a strong position in benefits and rewards services.
 The company generates annual sales of around €24bn and is listed on the French CAC 40.

 As this was a revenue update, there was no commentary on profitability.
 As a reminder, however, the group’s business model allows Sodexo to pass cost inflation on to clients progressively.
 Cost plus contracts, negotiations with clients, and mitigation action plans are also helping to compensate inflation, such as product substitution.

-Apart from the seasonal changes in working capital, there were no material changes in the group's financial position as of 30 November 2024.
-At the last balance sheet date (August 2024), net debt was €2.6bn, with the net debt ratio of 1.7x EBITDA.
-On 1 January, Sodexo completed the acquisition of CRH Catering to strengthen its position in the fast-growing US convenience segment.
+Apart from the seasonal changes in working capital, there were no material changes in the group's financial position as of 31 May 2025.
+At the last balance sheet date (February 2025), net debt was €3.4bn, with the net debt ratio of 2.3x EBITDA.

 Source: Bloomberg